Document Type : Research Paper

 Abstract

 Background and objectives: Considering the increasing attention to composites in various industries, the investigation and improvement of the mechanical and thermal properties of these materials have become particularly important.
 Given the environmental problems caused by the use of synthetic materials, the use of natural and renewable materials such as spruce wood flour in combination with a polymer such as recycled polyethylene can be an effective solution for producing sustainable and environmentally friendly materials.
 This research aims to investigate the effect of mixing temperature on the mechanical and thermal properties of the composite made from spruce wood flour and recycled polyethylene.
-Temperature, as one of the key parameters in the composite production process, can have a significant impact on their physical, mechanical, and thermal properties.
-In this regard, investigating the effect of temperature on the mechanical and thermal behavior of this composite can help develop new products and improve their performance in various industries.
+Temperature, as one of the key parameters in the composite production process, can have a significant impact on the physical, mechanical, and thermal properties.
+In this regard, investigating the effect of temperature on their mechanical and thermal behavior of this composite can help develop new products and improve their performance in various industries.

 Methodology: The use of wood flour as a natural and renewable material, along with recycled polyethylene, can contribute to the development of green and sustainable products.
 For this purpose, polyethylene (at a constant level of 50%), spruce wood flour (at a constant level of 50%), injection molding temperature (150, 170, and 190 degrees Celsius), and maleic anhydride grafted polypropylene (at a constant level of 3%) were mixed together using a twin-screw extruder.
 In this study, standard test specimens were made using the injection molding method.
 Mechanical properties including tensile and flexural strength, tensile and flexural modulus, as well as notched impact resistance were measured and evaluated.
 In addition, the thermal and flammability properties of the samples were also investigated.